NoahHsu/noahhsu.github.io/docs/Software Engineering Blog/posts/spring-boot-3-1-docker-compose-support-intuitive-consistent-develop-run-tests-containers.md

 ### No Prior Knowledge Required:

-Developers don't need to know and execute `docker-compose` or `makefile` to run dependency components before running the Spring Boot application.
+Developers don't need to know and execute `docker-compose` or `makefile` to run dependency components before running the Spring Boot app.
 The setup can be standardized and automatic, allowing even newcomers to the project to start the application quickly.

 ### Decoupling TestContainer Java Library

-By using this technic, we can be free from finding the supported TestContainer library for each component, when we need to do extra initialize setup, such as creating schema and data in [Mysql-TestContainer](https://java.testcontainers.org/modules/databases/mysql/), adding mock-rules for [MockServer TestContainer](https://java.testcontainers.org/modules/mockserver/), ...etc.
-We can use the same setting method as we used in developing.
+By using this technic, we can be free from finding the supported TestContainer library for each component, when we need to do extra initialize setup, such as creating schema and data in [Mysql-TestContainer](https://java.testcontainers.org/modules/databases/mysql/), adding mock-rules for [MockServer TestContainer](https://java.testcontainers.org/modules/mockserver/), …etc. We can use the same setting method as we used in developing.

 ### Test Case Consistency:

-By using Spring-Boot-Docker-Compose for tests, we ensure that all test data are consistent between development and test.
+By using Spring-Boot-Docker-Compose for tests, we ensure that all test data is consistent between development and test.
 Reducing the effort to try to make extra test data in developing features.

 ### Improved Test Coverage:

-In this way, We can easily write some Integration-Test (In a style that the connection didn't go out of one machine, (Otherwise would be called an E2E-Test)) by `@SpringBootTest` (with images of DB, Kafka, Redis, Mock-Server... ).
-So that the PR-check can provide more confidence than normal Unit-Test.
+In this way, We can easily write some Integration-Test (In a style that the connection didn't go out of one machine, (Otherwise would be called an E2E-Test)) by `@SpringBootTest` (with images of DB, Kafka, Redis, Mock-Server, etc. ).
+So that the PR-check can provide more confidence than a normal unit-test.

 In conclusion, integrating Spring-Boot-Docker-Compose support into your Spring Boot development and testing offers an intuitive, consistent, and efficient process that can significantly enhance productivity and reliability.
-With just a few additional configurations, you can leverage the full power of Docker to create a development environment that is both easy to use and highly effective.
+With just a few additional configurations, you can leverage the full power of Docker to create a development environment that's both easy to use and highly effective.

 ### Reference